valdineifer/inventory_server/README.md

 - Install dependencies: `npm install`
 - Run migrations:
    - If in `dev`, run: `npm run db:push`
-   - If in `prod`, run: `npm run
+   - If in `prod`, run: `npm run db:migrate`

 ## TODO

 Higher Priority:
 - Toggle to allow registration
-- Token
--
+- Groups / Labortaories

 Low priority:
 - change from serial to identity in db
-- change from timestamp to timestampz
+- change from timestamp to timestampz (with timezone)

 ## Welcome to Remix + Vite!